 The U14s train twice a week on Thursday evenings on a floodlit pitch and Sunday mornings.
 Thursday evening training is generally to work on fitness, while Sunday mornings are devoted more to skills training, technique and specific training.
 We generally try to have a match at the end of training every Sunday morning session if there is no match scheduled for the day.

 Please ensure that your child is adequately clothed as they can always take layers off if they get too warm.
-Gumshields are mandatory to take part in any training that involves contact, and the wearing of scrumcaps is encouraged.
+Gumshields are mandatory to take part in any training that involves contact.
 No hoodies will be allowed for contact training as they can be dangerous if the child is tackled by the neck.
 Make sure they have a drink that they bring out with them and where possible some fruit to eat as well.

 Any aspect of training or match play can be discussed with either the U14 coaches or coordinators.